Building Community: Short-term Mission Teams

 located in San Marcos in Carazo province.
 The centre has many amenities including sporting facilities such as basketball and beach volleyball courts, a swimming pool, soccer field, baseball diamond and running track.
 Participants are housed in either a dormitory setting or a motel-type bedroom unit, depending on the size and make-up of the team.

 All meals are included.
 The food is a combination of Nicaraguan and North American cuisine.
-Food allergies or sensitivities can be accommodated if staff is made aware ahead of time.
+Food allergies or sensitivities can be accommodated.
 Drinking water is provided and is safe.
 You may want to bring a reusable water bottle to carry with you throughout your day.
 If visiting a restaurant with Threefold/Skylark staff, know that we are confident of the quality and safety of the food prepared.

 The primary language spoken in Nicaragua is Spanish, however the key staff members located on-site speak fluent English.
 You will most likely be accompanied by a Canadian Threefold Ministries representative as well for the duration of your trip.
 When a group is dealing directly with the Nicaraguan people, such as on a dental or medical team, well-trained translators are provided.
 That said, it would be beneficial to have a few key Spanish phrases close at hand for easy reference!